-- In labs where chemicals or lasers are used, students must receive the appropriate safety training prior to working in the lab. - In labs with chemicals, consult the safety data sheet (SDS) folder for information. - Wear appropriate personal protection equipment (PPE) at all times. - If transferring chemicals to secondary containers, clearly mark the contents of the container.
+- In labs where chemicals or lasers are used, students and faculty must receive the appropriate safety training prior to working in the lab. - In labs with chemicals, consult the safety data sheet (SDS) folder for information. - Wear appropriate personal protection equipment (PPE) at all times. - If transferring chemicals to secondary containers, clearly mark the contents of the container.
+Specially, a label with spelled out chemical name and hazards is required.
+Also, for water bottles, label as "not for human consumption on the bottle."
+A green dot can also be attached to indicate that the chemical is not hazardous.